alarbada/forja/README.md

-# gotsclient
+# forja

-The easiest way to create typescript clients for go APIs
+The most straight forward way to create typescript clients for go APIs.
+Think of this as the tRPC equivalent, but in go.

 # Why not openapi?

-Because openapi is made to create generic API specifications.
-This is not the purpose of this project.
-This is meant to be the easiest way to create a front end typescript client from a defined go API.
+Basically, I wanted something much more simple and straight forward to use.
+This tool only serves one purpose: to generate a typescript api client from go code at runtime, and nothing else.

 Forget about specs, forget about correct REST principles.
-You could say that this is the tRPC equivalent, but in go.
 You can run the example program at `cmd/` with `air`, and change the req / res json tags.
 You'll see that the scripts at `scripts/` typecheck on save.